snimu/blog/contents/hnet-thoughts/article.md

 Of course, we can additionally replace the MLP with a sparse MoE, making the layer even more expressive at the same cost.

+### Mixture of Experts

+It's an obvious step to make every MLP in every transformer layer in the H-Net an MoE: while the H-Net provides sparsity and hierarchy along the sequence dimension, an MoE provides sparsity along the model dimension.

+But there is an additional advantage to using MoEs: they could be used to undo the H-Net's biggest weakness.

+What is the H-Net's biggest weakness?
+Both during training and during inference, different sequences will be compressed to a different degree, and will thus use up different amounts of compute.
+That's one of the main points of the architecture!
+However, this causes issues during training and inference: the compute- and memory-requirements aren't predictable, and can vary wildly from batch to batch.
+This means that we either have to provide enough memory to deal with the worst possible batch, and thus get really low GPU usage for most of the batches, or accept the inevitable OOM error at some point, which is terrible.

+However, a Mixture of Experts can come to the rescue: in it, the router provides a relevance score for the given input token to each expert, and we pick the top-*k* experts to actually use (and weight by their relevance score, as far as I know).
+We could simply vary *k* dynamically depending on the compression ratio of the chunking module, and almost completely make up for the variance that the H-Net brings with it!

+However, we need to vary the compute *up* when the average compression in a batch is *high*, and *down* when it is *low*.
+That's the exact opposite of what we want!
+So instead, we need to work with fairly large batches, and do the selection per-sample:

+- If the mean compression in the batch is high, we *increase* compute significantly in the few samples that are poorly compressible, and keep it constant in the easy-to-compress samples
+- If the mean compression in the batch is low, we keep compute in the many poorly compressible samples constant, and *decrease* compute significantly in the few easy-to-compress samples
+- If the mean compression in the batch is medium, we increase compute a bit for the hard-to-compress samples, and decrease it slightly for the easy-to-compress ones

+This allows us to always keep the *total* memory- and compute-requirements constant for each batch.
+Of course, during training, the compression will rise predictably over the course of many batches, and we can make up for that by simply increasing the batch size or sequence length, but this method can be used to filter out the noise in-between.

+If this works (and I have to be upfront about not knowing as much as I'd like to about MoEs, so it could easily just not work), then it would be a very nice improvement to the practical usability of the H-Net!

+There are two additional effects of this methods, both of which could be good or bad.

+The first is that it might allow the model to compress more agressively.
+That's because if the model compresses a sequence more strongly, it will simply spend more compute via more experts to make up for that.
+That's good if you want strong sparsity along the sequence dimension at the cost of less sparsity along the model dimension, or bad if you don't.

+The second is that the MoE will have to learn to make use of a varying number of experts.
+I guess that that's good, because it gives another dimension for dynamically scaling compute at inference time, but I'm not certain if it doesn't muck up gradients, or the specialization of experts, or something else.

+As for disadvantages, I can see one: it's way more complex than normal MoE training.

 ### Latent Looping

+- I initially thought that this could be used to controll the compute and memory requirements, but it only works for varying sequential compute, not parallel (though varying the number of steps in truncated BPTT does at least vary memory requirements)
+- H-Net is still a great fit for latent looping à la Geiping
+- Encoder == Prelude, Decoder == Coda, Main Module == Recurrent Module
+- Like with MoEs, varying the number of latent loops up when compression is low and down when it is high could allow the model to compress more agressively
+- If we do this, I can now think of four ways to vary compute dynamically during inference time:
+  - Vary the compression ratio of the H-Net (not sure how well it works, but the authors mentioned that)
+  - Vary the number of active experts per forward pass
+  - Vary the number of latent loops
+  - Vary the amount of CoT that the model produces in language space
+- This would probably enable a slider that continually increases compute spent (though the exact ratio of the different ways to increase compute would have to be optimized at every point I suspect)

 I have several ideas for how to incorporate latent looping into the H-Net, which I think could have multiple advantages.
 However, I'm hitting the limits of my knowledge very quickly, so the section is somewhat meandering and too speculative even for my taste.
 I will keep it in, but not as part of the main article.